BChowy/100-days-of-python/README.md

 game.
 And I got to learn and understand how each part of the game works!

 - Learning _list comprehension_ and _dictionary comprehension_ on day 26 was mind-blowing.
-The fact that we could shorten multiple lines of into one line and still be readable makes me speechless.
+The fact that we could
+shorten multiple lines of into one line and still be readable.

+- Unlike day 17 where we downloaded a json file to use, day 33 was to get the data from the URL in real time.
+I will definitely search for open API to create fun widgets.